Nawwaf bin Nayef Al Saud

-Nawwaf bin Nayef Al Saud (born 1988) is a member of House of Saud and a businessman.
+Nawwaf bin Nayef Al Saud (born 1988) is a member of the Saudi ruling family, one of the grandsons of Saudi Arabia's founder King Abdulaziz, and a businessman.
 He was detained in March 2020 together with other senior royals, including Mohammed bin Nayef and Ahmed bin Abdulaziz.
-Prince Nawwaf was released in August 2020.
+Nawwaf was released in August 2020.

 Biography

 Prince Nawwaf was born in 1988.
 He is one of five children of former Crown Prince Nayef bin Abdulaziz and Maha bint Mohammed Al Sudairi.
 His parents divorced.
 His full siblings are Nouf, Mishail, Hayfa and Fahd.

 As of 2014 Nawwaf bin Nayef served as an administrative attaché at the Embassy of Saudi Arabia in the United States.
-His spouse is Al Anoud bint Sultan, daughter of Prince Sultan bin Abdulaziz.
+He is married to Al Anoud bint Sultan, daughter of Prince Sultan bin Abdulaziz.